Indication and Important Limitations of Use for BYETTA® (exenatide) injection

 - Not a substitute for insulin and should not be used in patients with type 1 diabetes or diabetic ketoacidosis.

-- Concurrent use with prandial insulin cannot be recommended.
+- Concurrent use with prandial insulin has not been studied and cannot be recommended.

-- Has not been studied in patients with a history of pancreatitis.
+- BYETTA has been associated with acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, based on postmarketing data.
 It is unknown whether patients with a history of pancreatitis are at increased risk for pancreatitis while using BYETTA; consider other antidiabetic therapies for these patients.

 - BYETTA is contraindicated in patients with prior severe hypersensitivity reactions to exenatide or to any of the product components.

 Warnings and Precautions